smartdevicelink/sdl_evolution/proposals/NNNN-Addition-of-a-way-to-notify-HMI-of-the-required-support-for-apps.md

  - Send the `SDL_CONNECTED` message to the target SDL app.

 #### Sequence diagram of the way to notify HMI of the required support for apps
-Figure 1 shows the sequence the way to notify HMI of the required support for apps.
+Figure 1 shows the sequence diagram for notifying the HMI of the required support for apps.

 <b>Figure 1.</b> Sequence diagram of the way to notify HMI of the required support for apps